Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Introduction

-Recently, techniques of \gls{xai} \cite{SamPIEEE21} have been proposed which are able to identify the elements of a neural network model crucial for solving the problem the model has been optimized for.
+Recently, techniques of \gls{xai} \cite{SamPIEEE21} have been proposed which are able to identify the elements of a neural network model crucial for solving the problem \sweb{a} model has been optimized for.
 One such method is \gls{lrp} \cite{bach2015LRP}, which assigns relevance scores to latent network structures through modified backpropagation.
-In the past, this information has been used to great success to efficiently reduce neural network complexity without sacrificing performance by \cite{yeom2021pruning,BecXXAI22}.
+In the recent past, this information has been used with great success to efficiently and effectively reduce neural network complexity without sacrificing performance \cite{yeom2021pruning,BecXXAI22}.

-In this paper, we are proposing \textit{training by explaining}, a novel approach to alleviate catastrophic forgetting that builds upon the aforementioned pruning technique.
-Instead of compressing the network, the information about unit importance is used to freeze the knowledge represented by the learned network parameters by inhibiting or completely stopping the training process for those parts of the network that are relevant for a specific task, while the remaining units are free to learn further tasks.
+In this paper, we are proposing \textit{\gls{rnf}, }a novel approach to alleviate catastrophic forgetting that builds upon the aforementioned pruning technique.
+Instead of compressing the network, the information about unit importance is used to freeze the knowledge represented by the learned network parameters by inhibiting or completely stopping the training process for those parts of the \slap{model} that are relevant for a specific task, while the remaining units are free to learn further tasks.
 We evaluate our method on several commonly used datasets, \ie, MNIST \cite{deng2012mnist}, CIFAR10 and CIFAR100 \cite{krizhevsky2009cifar}, ImageNet \cite{deng2009imagenet}, and the challenging Adience dataset for facial categorization \cite{EidingerAdience2014}, which is a dataset of photos shot under real-world conditions, meaning different variations in pose, lighting conditions and image quality.